tickelton/ghdecoy/README.md

 ghdecoy
 =======

+*NOTE: ghdecoy is no longer actively maintained!*
+*Its successor is [impost0r](https://github.com/tickelton/impost0r) which addresses several of the shortcomings of ghdecoy (e.g. Windows support, more 'human looking' contribution data, ...).*

 ghdecoy is a tool to vandali^H optimize the github contributions calendar.
 It is inspired by [gitfiti](https://github.com/gelstudios/gitfiti) but with a different use case in mind.